anycc-org/anycc/README.md

 The project is organized into the following main components:

-- **Lex**: The Lexer component responsible for scanning the source code and generating tokens.
+- **Lex** is a component responsible for scanning the source code and generating tokens.

-- **Parser**: The Parser component responsible for parsing the tokens and building the syntax tree.
+- **Parser** is a component responsible for parsing the tokens and building the syntax tree.

-- **SymbolTable**: The Symbol Table component responsible for managing information about tokens encountered during lexical analysis.
+- **SymbolTable** is a component responsible for managing information about tokens encountered during lexical analysis.

+- **Unit Tests** for public methods if it is not a simple getter/setter and not complex.

+- **Integration Tests** for public methods when needed.

+> **Notes**
+>
+> - The project is not fully tested, but I tried to test as much as I can.
+> - Analyzer sometimes shifts the column number, but it is not a big problem and doesn't show up in important places.

 ## Building and Running